 Although a wayward star seems the most likely culprit, the authors note that there could be other explanations for the unprecedented event.
 One remarkable feature of the observations is that the overall drop in brightness wasn’t a smooth transition: Day to day, the low-energy X-rays NICER detected showed dramatic variation, sometimes changing in brightness by a factor of 100 in as little as eight hours.
 In extreme cases, black hole coronas have been known to become 100 times brighter or dimmer, but on much longer timescales.
 Such rapid changes occurring continuously for months was extraordinary.

-“This dataset has a lot of puzzles in it,” said Erin Kara, an assistant professor of physics at the Massachusetts Institute of Technology and a coauthor of the new study.
-“But that’s exciting, because it means we’re learning something new about the universe.
+“This dataset has a lot of puzzles in it,” said Erin Kara, an assistant professor of physics at the Massachusetts Institute of Technology and a co-author of the new study.
+“But that’s exciting because it means we’re learning something new about the universe.
 We think the star hypothesis is a good one, but I also think we’re going to be analyzing this event for a long time.”

-It’s possible that this kind of extreme variability is more common in black hole accretion disks than astronomers realize.
+It’s possible that this kind of extreme variability is more common in black hole accretion disks than astronomers realized.
 Many operating and upcoming observatories are designed to search for short-term changes in cosmic phenomena, a practice known as “time domain astronomy,” which could reveal more events like this one.

 “This new study is a great example of how flexibility in observation scheduling allows NASA and ESA missions to study objects that evolve relatively quickly and look for longer-term changes in their average behavior,” said Michael Loewenstein, a coauthor of the study and an astrophysicist for the NICER mission at the University of Maryland College Park and NASA’s Goddard Space Flight Center (GSFC) in Greenbelt, Maryland.
 “Will this feeding black hole return to the state it was in before the disruption event?
 Or has the system been fundamentally changed?
 We’re continuing our observations to find out.”